Mineral Dysregulation

 Also, our body needs energy to function.
 Most energy, called ATP (adenosine triphosphate), is created in the mitochondria within our cells.
 This process requires magnesium and bioavailable copper.
 If these minerals are not present, sufficient energy is not created resulting in cellular and then dysfunction of all bodily systems.

-Furthermore, our bodies are designed to hold onto iron tightly which becomes a problem when we eat so much iron-fortified (actually iron shavings) everything and we take supplements with iron.
-Excess iron is stored in our tissues where it rusts (oxidation) and causes inflammation that impairs every cell in our bodies leading to many - if not most or even all - diseases and that contributes to aging (and all of the diseases associated with aging).
+Furthermore, our bodies are designed to hold onto iron tightly which becomes a problem when we eat so much iron-fortified (actually iron shavings) everything and when we take supplements with iron.
+Excess iron is stored in our tissues where it rusts (oxidation) and causes inflammation that impairs cells in our bodies leading to many illnesses and that contributes to aging.
+In addition, iron is involved in redox reactions which are electron transfers necessary to create voltage and run our bodies electrically.
 Iron is a BIG deal.

 When we have too much calcium in our bodies, it is stored as osteoarthritis or bone spurs or as stones (such as kidney, gallbladder), or in our tissues (such as arteries leading to blockages or brain as calcifications).
 Keep in mind that calcium can only be used to create bone in the presence of a variety of minerals including magnesium and others.

 We cannot routinely biopsy our brain, heart, liver, etc, but we can test the blood.
-However, blood work does not tell us what is going on in our tissues and organs.
+However, blood work does not tell us what is going on in our cells, terrain, and organs.
 Blood work only tells us what is going on in the blood (which is why it is called blood work).
-The presence of high, just right, or low levels of key labs in the blood when compared to optimal values (not the huge range of "normal" from a sick population) indicate the presence of mineral dysregulation in the body as discerned from medical research.
+The presence of high, just right, and low levels of key labs in the blood when compared to optimal values (not the huge range of "normal" from a sick population) indicate the presence of mineral dysregulation and faulty energy production in the body as discerned from medical research.

-Without this proper interpretation of blood work, a person could be told that they are lack iron in the blood (anemia) which may be true, but they are not told that they actually have too much iron in their body as a whole.
-Adding more iron with foods fortified with iron or with supplements make the situation significantly worse because that extra iron is also stored in the tissues and organs contributing to oxidation, inflammation, aging and disease.
+Without this proper interpretation of blood work, a person could be told that they lack iron in the blood (anemia) which may be true, but they are not told that they actually have too much iron in their body as a whole and that this iron is not functioning appropriately.
+Adding more iron with foods fortified with iron or with supplements make the situation significantly worse because that extra iron is stored in the tissues and organs contributing to oxidation, inflammation, aging and disease and this extra iron is not performing those redox reactions well.
+For example, a car may have plenty of gas in the tank, but if the car is not started electrically or if the engine does not work because it does not have energy, then the car will fulfill its transportation purpose.
 Thus, we need to understand the difference between blood levels and mineral dysregulation.

-But what causes the planetary deficiency of magnesium and bioavailable copper?
+But what causes the planetary deficiency of magnesium and bioavailable copper in humans?
 Several factors are involved particularly modern agriculture and stress.

-Stress depletes magnesium and bioavailable copper from our bodies.
+Stress uses up our magnesium and bioavailable copper at a high rate.
 Life is incredibly stressful these days, and the stress seems to be getting worse with time.
-Stress management is a vital component of health care.
+Stress management is a vital component of holistic health care.

 Thus, we can no longer rely on diet alone for sufficient magnesium and bioavailable copper.
 Supplementation is required.

-However, we can obtain all of the iron and calcium that we need from diet alone.
-Most folks should definitely not be supplementing these minerals which will cause even worse accumulation.
+However, we can obtain the iron and calcium that we need from diet alone if we are eating a healthy diet.
+Most folks should not be supplementing these minerals which will cause even worse accumulation.

-Again, this information presented above is in the medical research, but it does not get to doctors or the general population.
-Instead, we are (wrongly) told by mainstream media and mainstream medicine to consume more iron and calcium and that copper is dangerous and magnesium is generally ignore.
+Again, the information presented above is in the medical research, but it does not get to the general population.
+Instead, we are (incorrectly) told by mainstream media and mainstream medicine to consume more iron and calcium and that copper is dangerous and magnesium is generally ignored.

-I have just touched on the basics of mineral dysregulation.
+I have just touched on the basics of mineral dysregulation which leads to impaired energy production.
 In reality, this subject is much more complex.
 In fact, I could write a book on this subject!
 But I do not have to because it has already been written.

 Check out the book called Cure Your Fatigue by Morley Robbins.
 Or you can use the search bar to find his easy-to-read articles at his website on various subjects such as iron, calcium, magnesium, bioavailable copper, anemia, vitamin D, cholesterol, and more.

-Thus, lack of minerals in general and magnesium and bioavailable copper specifically as well as an overabundance of iron and calcium along with mineral dysregulation are the deep root causes of fatigue and disease and poor health.
-Other factors such as infection and toxins and nutrition, etc are shallow roots which must also be addressed on the journey to better health.
+Thus, lack of minerals in general and magnesium and bioavailable copper specifically as well as an overabundance of iron and calcium along with mineral dysregulation are the deep root causes faulty energy production resulting in fatigue and poor health.
+Other factors such as microbes and toxins and nutrition, etc are shallow roots which must also be addressed on the journey to better health.

 rcpimage